Blog

 Do You Need a Prescription for Minoxidil?

-Minoxidil (brand name, Rogaine®) is a topical hair loss treatment that works by increasing blood flow to your hair follicles (so it’s a vasodilator) and keeping your hair in a state of active, ongoing growth.
+Minoxidil (brand name, Rogaine®) is an FDA-approved, topical hair loss treatment that works by increasing blood flow to hair follicles (it’s a vasodilator) and keeping hair in a state of active, ongoing growth.

-Such sorcery seems like it should be prescription-only, but luckily for you, minoxidil is available over the counter.
+Such sorcery seems like it should be prescription-only, but luckily for you, topical minoxidil is available over the counter.
+You can buy it online and at some drugstores.

-However, there’s some confusion on the topic, which may be why you’re here (hi, hello!).
+However, there’s some confusion on the topic, which may be why you’re here.
+Topical minoxidil is entirely OTC, but oral minoxidil requires a prescription.
+We’ll explain below.

 Buying minoxidil foam or minoxidil liquid solution over the counter is as easy as walking into a pharmacy and pulling it off the shelf.

-But if self-checkout or finding a parking spot gives you a feeling of intense dread (we feel ya), you can also order minoxidil online.
+But if self-checkout or finding a parking spot gives you a feeling of intense dread (we feel ya), you can also order minoxidil online (ahem, yes, at Hims).

 The cost of Rogaine® and generic minoxidil varies.
-If you go to the fancy pharmacy with goat milk soap and French beauty products, it’ll probably cost much more than at a chain drugstore.
+If you go to the fancy pharmacy with goat milk soap and French beauty products, it’ll probably be pricier than what you’d find at a chain drugstore.
+And it’s safe to assume you’ll pay more for a brand name than generic minoxidil, regardless of where you shop.

 Minoxidil prices also vary by vendor.
-We offer generic minoxidil at a cost of $15 per month, which is significantly less than what you’d find at a store (another reason to stay in).
+We offer generic minoxidil at just $15 a month, which is significantly less than what you’d find at a store (another reason to stay in).

-Since it’s over the counter, knowing how minoxidil works and how to use it is essential.
+Since topical minoxidil is over the counter, knowing how it works and how to use it is essential.
 After all, you probably won’t be chatting with a pharmacist (though you can always ask us anything).

-The exact way minoxidil works isn’t entirely understood, we’ll tell you what we know.
+The exact way minoxidil works isn’t entirely understood, but we’ll tell you what we know.

 Minoxidil Side Effects

-Side effects of minoxidil are generally minimal.
-They can include scalp irritation, dry or itchy skin, skin flaking or slight burning.
+Side effects of topical minoxidil are generally minimal.
+They can include scalp irritation, dry or itchy skin, skin flaking, or slight burning.

-In many cases, adverse reactions aren’t due to minoxidil itself but rather propylene glycol.
-Researchers think this alcohol is responsible for irritating some minoxidil users.
+Adverse reactions often aren’t due to minoxidil itself but rather propylene glycol.
+Researchers think this alcohol is responsible for irritating the skin of some minoxidil users.

-The foam doesn’t contain this ingredient, so it’s a good option if you’ve had a reaction in the past or have particularly sensitive skin.
+The foam version of minoxidil doesn’t contain this ingredient, so it’s a good option if you’ve had a reaction in the past or have particularly sensitive skin.

-As many as 50 percent of men and women experience androgenetic alopecia.
+As many as 50 percent of men experience androgenetic alopecia (the clinical term for male pattern hair loss).

 Minoxidil works for a receding hairline or any other area where you see thinning.
 It’s one of two hair loss treatment options approved by the FDA (U.S. Food and Drug Administration).

-A 2019 meta-analysis found minoxidil to have a “remarkable increase in hair growth” and a decrease in hair loss, especially at the 5% strength.
-One of the cool things about minoxidil is that it works for different types of hair loss and has few common side effects.
+A 2019 meta-analysis found that minoxidil caused a “remarkable increase in hair growth” and a decrease in hair loss, especially at the 5% strength.
+One of the cool things about minoxidil is that it works for different types of hair loss and has very few common side effects.

 Finasteride